hapax/hapax.github.io/assets/chandra.md

 The limit is also remarkably close to the best known bounds on neutron star mass, given that we ignored the strong force repulsion.

-It's amazing to me that we can *simplify* the hydrogen atom, and use it to learn about the death of stars.
+It's amazing that we can *simplify* the hydrogen atom, and use it to learn about the death of stars.
-This is a big part of the aesthetic appeal of physics: simple ideas with incredible power.
+To me, this is the central to the aesthetic appeal of physics: simple ideas with incredible power.
-In the words of Chandra himself,
+And in the words of Chandra himself,

 <span style="padding-left: 20px; display:block">
 What is intelligible is also beautiful.